 If the clock is ticking and you want to stop it no matter what before the lender forecloses on your house, you can declare bankruptcy.
 Doing so automatically stops a foreclosure right where it is, regardless of timing, thanks to an automatic stay that goes into effect.
 This prohibits a lender from collecting on any debt while the bankruptcy process plays out.

 It is possible that the lender can file a motion for relief during the stay.
 The court may or may not grant this, but even if they do, that will delay the foreclosure for at least a month or two, giving you some extra time to figure your situation out.
-This also gives you more time to explore your options to foreclosure, including selling your house to a real estate investor.
+This also gives you more time to explore your options for foreclosure, including selling your house to a real estate investor.

 Of course, there are drawbacks to bankruptcy that you’ll need to consider.
 Your credit is going to take a massive hit, making it very hard to get loans or credit.
 It also means you won’t be able to file bankruptcy again for a long time and opens the door to creditors attempting different collection actions, including wage garnishment.